pipeforce/pipeforce.github.io/docs/api/commands.md

 ## script.run
 ----------
-Executes a given script at server side and returns the output of the script in the output.
-Note: The script must define a function called command().
-Optionally, the function argument pi can be used to access the current message (pi.message) or the logger (pi.log).
+Executes a given script at server side and sets the return value of the script in the output in order to be further processed inside the pipeline.
+Note: The script must define a function called <code>command()</code>.
+Optionally, the implicit object <code>pi</code> can be used to access the current message <code>pi.message</code> or the logger <code>pi.log</code>.
+The <code>pi.message</code> is immutable.
+This means, you cannot change it in the script.

 [Try online.](https://try.pipeforce.org/#/commandform?command=script.run)